Sife-ops/bweno/README.md

 Think outside the bun :taco:

-Deno client library for Bitwarden CLI's local REST API.
+Bweno is a client library for Bitwarden CLI's local REST API.
 Pronounced as Spanish 'bueno', meaning 'good'.

 ## Usage